 - Bathrooms: Each suite has two bathrooms with two sinks, two stalls, and a shower.

-- Kitchen: Each suite has one kitchen with an oven, microwave, fridge, stove, and medium cabinet space.
+- Kitchen: Each suite has one kitchen with an oven, microwave, fridge, stove, and ample cabinet space.

 - Laundry: In the basement of the building, only accessible through an elevator.
 Normal busy-ness.

 - Fire escapes: There are fire escapes that are accessible but you’re not allowed to go on them.

 - Bike storage: In the basement.

 - Computers/printers: In the first-floor lobby.